rustls/rustls/ROADMAP.md

 * **Support Encrypted Client Hello**.
-  Encrypted Client Hello is an upcoming standard from the TLS WG providing better production for some of the data sent by a client in the initial ClientHello message. rustls/rustls#508
+  Encrypted Client Hello is an upcoming standard from the TLS WG providing better protection for some of the data sent by a client in the initial Client Hello message. rustls/rustls#508

 * **Improve OS Trust Verifier Support**.
   While we currently have a way to trust certificates stored in the platform trust store, platform trust stores can have other ways of restricting how/when roots that they expose are trusted.
-In order to rely on these (on Darwin and Windows) we should rely on the platform verifier directly.
+In order to rely on these (on Windows, Android, and Apple platforms) we should rely on the platform verifier directly.

   Given that platform verifiers may require blocking I/O, some API changes are required.